hrgui/assjs/README.md

 - [ ] Make it be able to distinguish between subtitles and signs

 > [!WARNING]
-> Under construction - API still not complete - but feel free to look at [./ORIGINAL-README.md](ORIGINAL README)
+> Under construction - API still not complete - but feel free to look at [ORIGINAL README](./ORIGINAL-README.md)